noxhsxrk/discord-bot/README.md

 - **Commands**:

   - `!oat`: Summon the bot to your voice channel.
+  - `/hm`: Start a new Herd Mentality session.
+  - `/hq "question"`: Start a new round with a specified question.
+  - `/ha "answer"`: Submit an answer for the current question.
+  - `/hp "name1,name2"`: Add points to specified players.
+  - `/hs`: Show answers for the current question.
+  - `/hr`: Show current results and end the round.
+  - `/he`: End the current session.

 - **Interactions**:
   - The bot responds to mentions and specific keywords in messages.